ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 {:toc}

 ## Introduction
 Why *Mathematica* and not *Python*?
 Well, for starters, there is a ton of examples in *Python*, so adding one more to the pile wouldn't make any difference.
 Plus, although I do program in *Python*, I don't enjoy it as much as I enjoy *Mathematica*.
-Also, *Jupyter* notebooks are nowhere near as polished as *Mathematica*'s.
+Finally, *Jupyter* notebooks are nowhere near as polished as *Mathematica*'s.

 ### REST API
 REST API stands for "Representational State Transfer Application Programming Interface".
 In simple terms, it's a set of agreed rules on how to retrieve data when you connect to a specific URL.
 To make a REST API call, you need to know the following ingredients of such a request: